scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Latency

-The latency information will be comprised of 2 parts:
+The latency information will be comprised of  main parts:

 - The subtype field, which identifies it
+- The inter-AS latency between the egress interface and the ingress interface of the AS the PCB will be propagated to
+- A variable number of non-peering latency clusters
-- A variable number of latency clusters.
+- A variable number of peering latency clusters

-A latency cluster serves to pool all interfaces which have the same propagation delay (within a 1 ms range) between them and the egress interface (i.e. the interface the PCB was sent out on).
+In general, a latency cluster serves to pool all interfaces which have the same propagation delay (within a 1 ms range) between them and the egress interface (i.e. the interface the PCB will be sent out on).
+The difference between peering and non-peering latency clusters is that in peering latency clusters, the latency of the link attached to the peering interface is also included in the cluster for every such peering interface.
+In non-peering clusters this information is omitted.
 The clustering process is straightforward.
 When doing clustering, it will simply pick the first value it comes across that can't be assigned to an already existing cluster and, if it is not an integer, round it down to the nearest integer.
-This value will then serve as the baseline for the newly created cluster, which will include all interfaces with delay values in the interval (baseline, baseline+1(.
+This value will then serve as the baseline for the newly created cluster, which will include all interfaces with intra-AS delay values in the interval (baseline, baseline+1(.

-Each latency cluster is itself comprised of 3 types of elements:
+Each peering latency cluster is itself comprised of 3 types of elements:

 - The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster)